skullface/icp/README.md

 # Inclusive commercial principles

 Use this boilerplate language to write or update your organization’s ethical principles guiding who you do business with, inspired by the [Hippocratic License](https://firstdonoharm.dev/) for software.
 This document assumes your org has **Leadership Principles** and an **Acceptable Use Policy** to link to.
+The language as-is has not passed any form of legal review; it is meant to be astarting point for your org’s specific needs.

+This document may serve as a set of guidelines for an internal or external Ethics Review Board that evalutes customer relationships or otherwise serve as a living internal document meant to explain who you do and do not engage with in commercial partnerships.

 ---